Main Page » XQuery » Functions » CSV Functions

 A little advice: in the Database Creation dialog of the GUI, if you select CSV Parsing and switch to the Parsing tab, you can see the effects of some of the conversion options.

-With the xquery format, CSV records are converted to a sequence of arrays:
+With the w3 format, CSV records are converted to a sequence of arrays:

-• The resulting value will be a map with a records entry and an optional names entry.
+• The resulting value will be a map with a rows entry and an optional columns entry.

-• Records are organized as a sequence of arrays.
+• Rows are organized as a sequence of arrays.
 An array contains the entries of a single record.

-• The names entry contains an array with the column names.
+• The columns entry contains a sequence with the column names.
 It is generated if the header option is set to true.

 The CSV map can e.g. be accessed as follows:

-• $csv?records[5] returns all entries of the 5th record (row)
+• $csv?rows[5] returns all entries of the 5th record (row)

-• $csv?names?* returns the names of all fields (if available)
+• $csv?columns returns the names of all fields (if available)

 The resulting representation consumes less memory than XML-based formats, and values can be directly accessed without conversion.
 Thus, it is recommendable for very large inputs and for efficient ad-hoc processing.